dictyBase/Migration/webservice-specifications/cv.md

         "id": "ECO:0000006",
         "attributes": {
             "name": "experimental evidence",
-            "defintion": "an evidence type that is  based on...."", "iri": "http://purl.obolibrary.org/obo/ECO_0000006",
+            "defintion": "an evidence type that is  based on....", "iri": "http://purl.obolibrary.org/obo/ECO_0000006",
             "comment": "It has no comment",
             "alternate_ids": ["ECO:0000014", "ECO:001125"],